 Some patients might have tight hamstrings and even seemingly related structural changes, such as hypolordosis, but still suffer from other causes of pain.
 Possible explanations can include neuropathies not related to structural abnormality, systemic disease conditions, localized injury or mindbody syndromes.
 It should be noted that a great number of chronic back pain expressions are psychogenic and unfairly blamed on all manner of structural irregularities, such as hamstring tension.
 In some cases, the hamstring tension might even be the primary result of mindbody ischemia to the hamstring tissues, creating the syndrome not due to structural length issues, but instead by dysfunction enacted by oxygen deprivation, similar to that seen in distance runners.

 In summary, hamstring tension is one possible source of pain in the lower back.
 However, the condition can easily be a result, rather than a cause of said symptomatic activity.
 This classic cause/result enigma remains a huge diagnostic problem in the lower back pain therapy sector, so all patients are encouraged to become involved in their own care by learning everything possible about their conditions and using their own logic to advocate towards better treatment outcomes.
-Failure to follow this simple recommendation explains why so many patients suffer for years and often endure unneeded surgeries that never cure their pain.
+Failure to follow this simple recommendation explains why so many patients suffer with back pain from hamstrings for years and often endure unneeded surgeries that never cure their pain.